Bathroom always damp? A guide to exhaust fans for HDB & condo homes

 The takeaway

 If your bathroom won't dry out, the answer is a correctly-sized exhaust fan vented to the outside — ceiling-mount for internal HDB bathrooms, wall or window-mount where there's an external opening.
+If you're already planning a bathroom renovation, fold the fan into that scope so the ducting and false ceiling are done in one go.
 Send us your bathroom size and a photo of the ceiling or wall and we'll recommend the right unit and install it properly.
 Start by browsing the ventilation-fan range.